An explanation of Mondrian's oeuvre by Michael Sciam

 The human search for unity

-The human search for unity (be it the idea of a God or the unifying theories of science) is always counterbalanced by the multifarious aspect of nature and by the unforeseeable evolution of life.
-The infinite variety of nature may find a temporary synthesis under the unifying action of the spirit which then must always necessarily open up again to the endless aspects of nature.
-Human consciousness cannot contain within itself the totality of the world and will never be able to comprehend reality as a whole (the space of the oval).
+The human search for unity (be it the idea of a God or the unifying theories of science) is always counterbalanced by the multifarious aspect of Nature.
+The infinite variety of our world may find a temporary synthesis under the unifying action of the spiritual mind which then must always necessarily open up again to the multiform and ever-changing aspect of physical reality and life evolution.
+This is what science constantly does.
+This is what every human being does when, based upon the experience, he changes his ideas of reality.

 Emotional drives and ethical rules